 A typical metal-halide bulb will consume 250 W per hour for 10 hours, or 2.5 kWh per day.
 Since we have 20 lights, we multiply 2.5 kWh times 20, resulting in 50 kWh of energy consumption in one day.

-To calculate emissions for a year, we multiply 50 kWh times 365 days and get 18,250 kWh per year for the scenario.
-Then we put that into the calculator and get:
+To calculate energy consumption for a year, we multiply 50 kWh times 365 days and get 18,250 kWh per year for the scenario.
+Then we put that number into the calculator and get: